ssk13/SeniorProject/PseudoComposerWeb/README.md

 Rules To Implement:
 * Hard rules
 	* Circumstances for Eb
-	* Bb as upper neighbor to A or to avoid tritone ONLY
 	* Direct repetition of contrapuntal combinaiton is forbidden - only 2 sequential repetitions allowed (p26)
 	* 2nd species
 		* may begin with a half-note rest, but first sounding note must be perfect consonance